amissine/shed/README.md

 - create an account for the user PK;
 - fund user with 0 XLM;
-- setup and authorize the trustline with GRAT asset issuer;
+- setup and authorize the trustline with GRAT issuer;
 - fund user with 1000 GRAT.

 To do so, run